 Hence the patient should not chew or bite on the affected tooth until it is fitted with a crown or filling.
 The person can start using the tooth as before once the crown or filling is done.

-To have a consultation with Dr. Puffer, please call our office at (936) 564-2439 or schedule an online appointment with our dentists.
+To know more, call us at (936) 564-2439 or schedule an online appointment with our dentists.
 We will be happy to guide you further.